cor3ntin/wg21-1/monadic-optional.md

 Acknowledgements
 ---------------

+Thank you to Michael Wong for representing this paper to the committee.
 Thanks to Kenneth Benzie, Vittorio Romeo, Jonathan Müller, Adi Shavit, Nicol Bolas, Vicente Escribá and Barry Revzin for review and suggestions.